Table of Contents

 We strive to be inclusive and provide an equitable learning opportunity for all in this class, and we believe that accommodations for disability make the class more fair, not less.
 If you have a disability or condition, either long-term or temporary, and need reasonable academic adjustments in this course, please contact Disability Services to get a letter outlining your accommodation needs, and submit that letter to your instructor.
 If you are unsure but suspect you may have an undocumented need for accommodations, you are encouraged to contact Accessibility and Disability Resources.
 They can provide assistance including screening and referral for assessments.
 You should request accommodations as early as possible in the semester, or before the semester begins, since some situations can require significant time for review and accommodation design.

-Accessibility and Disability Resources can be reached at accessibility@wellesley.edu, at 781-283-2434, by scheduling an appointment online, or by visiting their offices on the 3rd floor of Clapp Library, rooms 316 and 315.
+Accessibility and Disability Resources can be reached at accessibility@wellesley.edu, at 781-283-2434, by scheduling an appointment online, or by visiting their offices in Mods 401H (a green building at the eastern entry).

 Collaboration Policy